Rescue

 • Inspect the rope thoroughly.
 If there is damage tie a knot there.

-• Store the rope in a well-ventilated place and avoid direct sunlight, oil, grease, etc.
+• Store the rope in well ventilated place and avoid direct sunlight, oil, grease etc.

 Leave a Comment